fgrehm/vagrant-lxc/README.md

 bundle exec rake # to run all specs
 ```

-To rebuild and add the provided quantal64 box:
+To build the provided quantal64 box:

 ```
 bundle exec rake boxes:quantal64:build